-When it comes to doing dishes on a camping trip, some people say, “There’s clean and then there’s camping clean.”
-But truth be told, even when clean water is in short supply, it’s possible to get your forks, knives, plates, and pots pretty darn respectable.
-It’s all about the right system and tools.
-Rally the dish duty troops and get cleaning done immediately after each meal (to keep critters at bay).
-Here, the step-by-step process you’ll need to ace your camping cleanup.
+Cooking in the great outdoors—there’s nothing like it!
+But figuring out how to wash your dishes while camping can be challenging.
+The good news: Even when clean water is in short supply, it’s possible to get your forks, knives, plates, and pots pretty darn respectable.
+It’s all about the right system and tools plus cleaning up immediately after each meal (to keep critters at bay).
+Just follow this step-by-step process and you’ll absolutely ace your camping cleanup.

 When meals are finished, scrape off as much food as possible from bowls, plates, and pots/pans with a scraper.
 For stubborn, burned-on bits in pots and pans, scrub with an abrasive brush.
 When all scraps are gone, use a paper towel to wipe off oils, sauces, and any last crumbs.
 The idea is for dishes to be as clean as possible before you begin to wash them, so your “sink water” lasts longer.
 You can also boil a little water in the dirty pan for a few minutes to help soak off stuck-on food faster, or use the brush cover to ladle hot water into your dirty pan.